Speed limits in Japan: Expressways

-A speed limit can be set at maximum 120 km/h (75 mph) on a divided expressway, if it has low crash rates, both the lowest adaptation speed and design speed is 120 km/h and the length is 20 km or more; on an undivided expressway, the speed limit can be set at maximum 70 km/h (43 mph).
+Although the speed limit on a divided expressway is normally subject to a maximum of 100 km/h, a limit of up to 120 km/h may be set if it has low crash rates, both the lowest adaptation speed and design speed are 120 km/h, and the qualifying section is at least 20 km long.
+On an undivided expressway, the maximum speed limit set is 70 km/h.

-The speed limit is set with the lowest "structure compatible speed" (構造適合速度, kōzō tekigō sokudo) criteria below, that is based on design speed in some factors.
-Unlike surface streets, there is no range limit such as ±10 km/h.
-Therefore, the speed limit can be modified without limit as long as 100 km/h or lower, but the adaptation speed should be "respected".
+Expressway speed limits are determined using the lowest applicable "structure compatible speed" (構造適合速度, kōzō tekigō sokudo) criteria below, which is based on factors such as design speed and road geometry.
+Unlike surface streets, expressways are not subject to fixed range such as ±10 km/h around a reference speed.
+Regulatory limits may exceed the statutory limit where permitted by the road's criteria.

-Intercity expressways typically have higher speed limits, while urban expressways within major cities often have a speed limit of 60 km/h (37 mph) and two-lane expressways, typically in rural and remote areas, have 70 km/h (43 mph) for simplified division such as guide posts and 80 km/h (50 mph) with physical separation.
+Intercity expressways typically have higher speed limits, while urban expressways within major cities often have a speed limit of 60 km/h (37 mph).
+Two-lane expressways, which are typically found in rural and remote areas, commonly have speed limits of 70 km/h where opposing traffic is separated only by delineator posts or similar devices, and 80 km/h where opposing traffic is physically separated.